mealswipe/mealswipe-iOS/README.md

 Apple ID to add into Xcode to be able to use Mealswipe on iOS Device: mealswipesoftware@gmail.com.
 Text Brock to get password. </br>

+You will likely have to install the CocoaPods necessary to run the app.
+To do that, open a Terminal window and go to the root directory of the project and type 'pod install'.
+From there open the .xcworkspace file to use the CocoaPods. </br>

 To register yourself into Firebase, open AuthObserver.swift and go to the registerUser() function.
 There, you will be able to set a displayName, name, email and password to use to login. </br>

-You will likely have to install the CocoaPods necessary to run the app.
-To do that, open a Terminal window and go to the root directory of the project and type 'pod install'.
-From there open the .xcworkspace file to use the CocoaPods

 ## iOS Development Timeline </br>
 Date notes when all features in that section should be implemented.
 Features should be implemented by 12:00 AM Mountain of that day.